Oguzhn8/ATM-Replenishment-Estimation-Regression/README.md

 ## Feature Selection Steps
 In the 3-stage variable elimination process, firstly, adjusted r square elimination was performed.
 ### Adjusted R Square Elimination
 Adjusted R-squared tells us how well a set of predictor variables is able to explain the variation in the response variable, adjusted for the number of predictors in a model.
-In the first stage of the Feature Elimination process, it was tried to find out how well the related variable alone could explain the target variable by finding the adjusted r2 value with XGBoostRegressor separately for all the variables in the data set.
+In the first stage of the Feature Elimination process, it was tried to find out how well the related variable alone could explain the target variable by finding the adjusted r2 value with XGBoostRegressor separately for all non categorical variables in the data set.
 If the adjusted r2 value of the related variable for training set is less than 0.05, the related variable is eliminated.
-49 variables were eliminated in this step.
-Variables and adj r2 values can be found in vars_adj_r2_scores.xlsx.
 ### Correlation Elimination
 If your dataset has purely positive or negative attributes, the performance of the model is likely to be affected by a problem called "Multicollinearity".
 Multicollinearity occurs when one predictor variable in a multiple regression model can be predicted linearly with a higher degree of accuracy than the others.
 This can lead to skewed or misleading results.
 Luckily, decision trees and boosting trees algorithms immune to multicollinearity by nature.
 When they decide to split, the tree will choose only one of the perfectly related features.
 For this reason, although correlation elimination is not a necessary step for decision trees and boosting trees algorithms, the correlation elimination process was carried out in order to make the model work more efficiently and quickly.
 As a footnote, since logistic and linear regression algorithms are not immune to the Multicollinearity problem, correlation elimination is an essential step for these algorithms.
 #### Algorithm